edubois9119/a-maze-ballz/docs/basic-user-instructions.md

 options menu.
 You will notice that the stopwatch starts as soon as the maze loads and will keep track of the time it takes you to solve the maze.
 If you need to pause the maze for any reason, you may do so with the pause button.
-This will freeze the maze until you decide to resume.
+This will freeze the ball until you decide to resume.
 If you would like to choose another maze before completing the one you've chosen, you may use the back button (at bottom of screen) to return to the level select page.
 Once you've completed the maze, you will have the option to select another maze or view your current